When someone must get their written terms

-An employer must provide written terms (a 'written statement of employment particulars') explaining pay, working hours and other terms to any employee employed for more than 1 month.
+An employer must give written terms (a 'written statement of employment particulars') explaining pay, working hours and other rights and responsibilities, to both employees and workers.

-Information in the document must follow the law.
-For example, it's not legal to state a 33 year-old will be paid £4 per hour, because this amount is below their minimum wage.
+Everything in the written terms must follow the law (Employment Rights Act 1996).
+For example, it's not legal to state someone who is 22 years old will be paid £3.50 an hour, because this amount is below the minimum wage.

-The employee should check the document and let their employer know if there's anything they do not understand or agree with.
+The employee or worker should check the written terms and talk with their employer if there's anything they do not understand or agree with.

-You can raise the issue with your employer if you have not received the document by the time it's due.
+You can raise the issue with your employer if you've not received the document by the time it's due.
 It's a good idea to do this informally at first.

-If you understand that the document exists but you have not received it, you can also make a formal 'subject access request'.
+If you understand the document exists but you've not received it, you can also make a formal 'subject access request'.

 If you need to take things further